-d) Split-off
+d) Segregation

-The management company may split off portions of the fund assets which have unexpectedly become illiquid.
-Preconditions for a split-off include approval from the Austrian Financial Market Authority and publication of the details of the planned split-off.
+The management company may segregate portions of the fund assets which have unexpectedly become illiquid.
+Preconditions for segregation include approval from the Austrian Financial Market Authority and publication of the details of the planned segregation.
 The unitholders will become co-owners of the segregated fund in accordance with their units.
 The custodian bank/depositary will liquidate the segregated fund.
-The proceeds after liquidation will be paid to the unitholders.

-e) Other grounds for termination of management
+The proceeds after liquidation will be paid to the unitholders e) Other grounds for termination of management